Thijapones/MTG4Us/README.md

 ##Wish

-A wish contains the items that a borrower wishes for.
+A wish contains the item that a borrower wishes for.

 	[id] [int] IDENTITY(1,1) NOT NULL,
 	[custid] [int] NULL,